https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M2/Lab4/README.md

 database = "AVALANCHE_DB"
 schema = "PUBLIC"
 ```
+6. Click on "Save".
+You will return to the "Deploy an app" window.
-6. Click on "Deploy" and give it a few moments to spin up your new app
+7. Click on "Deploy" and give it a few moments to spin up your new app
-7. Once deployed, you will be provided with a link where you can view and share your new app.
+8. Once deployed, you will be provided with a link where you can view and share your new app.